 Skip to main content

 Tingling and loss of feeling in your jaw can be concerning when you don’t know why it’s happening.
-There can be many causes of these symptoms, some serious and others less problematic.
+There can be many causes of these symptoms, some serious and others less problematic, which can affect jaw movement.
 It’s important to learn what is causing these symptoms so you can seek effective treatment.

 What Are The Causes of a Tight and Numb Jaw?

-Tightness or numbness in any part of your body is commonly associated with the nerves that populate that area.
+Tightness or numbness in any part of your body, including tight jaw muscles, is commonly associated with the nerves that populate that area.
 The same goes for sensations of these types in your face and jaw.

 Stroke or Trans Ischemic Attack (TIA)